hmrc/api-platform-test-user/README.md

 Test organisations and agents can be created similarly, using the respective endpoints in `conf/app.routes`.

+### Adding fields

+* In /app/uk/gov/hmrc/testuser/models/TestUser.scala
+* update TestUserPropKey to have your new key.
+* Use the new key inside of the generators.

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")